Maine Cranberry Management Calendar

 - Late April: Late-Water Flood (MS Word) | Late-Water Flood (pdf).
 Do not apply this flood if the buds have broken dormancy, or if the winter has been severely cold and long, oxygen deficiency conditions are suspected, or if the bed has been sanded since the preceding fall.
 The flood provides very good control of fruit rot fungi, boosts keeping quality, and kills overwintering Cranberry Fruitworm and may eliminate the need for sprays for this insect during the Late-water year (Expect 90% or more Cranberry Fruitworm control if the flood is held for four weeks, 40-50% control if less than four weeks); virtually wipes out Southern Red Mite infestations and may suppress False Armyworm and Gypsy Moth larval populations; can delay the development of weeds (suppresses growth of some perennials, most notably brambles; the flood does not control dodder)

-- After terminal bud has broken dormancy & begun to swell or grow: The approximate window for spraying for Upright Dieback control is April 30 – May 20.
+- After terminal buds have broken dormancy & begun to swell or grow: The approximate window for spraying for Upright Dieback control is April 30 – May 20.
 For Washington County growers, the target window is likely a bit later (May 6 – 26).
 But, exact timing depends on whether the variety is early or late-season.
-Remember, too, that if a chlorothalonil application is used at this time, that leaves only two more available that you can use for fruit rot control.
-For a list of available fungicides you can use, and details about the disease, consult the Maine Cranberry Pest Management Guide.
-Note: Bravo® does not control upright dieback if applied later than early bloom—by this time the fungus has apparently invaded shoots and is out of reach of the material.
-Fungicides will not cure upright dieback but will prevent the spread of the infection.
+For a list of available fungicides you can use, and details about Upright Dieback disease, consult the Maine Cranberry Pest Management Guide.
+Note: Fungicides will not cure upright dieback but will prevent the spread of the infection.

 - Callisto® for weeds just starting to emerge (but avoid using it year after year so as not to encourage resistance): (best if <5″ tall, yet growing actively) (~From May to 45 days before harvest or flooding, and not during bloom) Callisto® is reportedly an extremely good choice for weed control, having both pre-emergence activity as well as post-emergence activity (especially when weeds are <5″ tall), and you are encouraged to wait for that stage.
 If you apply too early, some weeds with vast root systems–such as cinquefoil–can quickly recover.
 Thus, for cinquefoil, wait until the first flush of new growth has taken place.
 The maximum application rate is 8 oz/acre/application; no more than two apps. per season, and split apps. need to be at least 14 days apart.
 Callisto® is effective against a large number of different weeds (will control most all annual broadleaf weeds if under 5″ tall), but plan on several years of treatment in order to achieve permanent control of many perennial weeds, especially yellow loosestrife/swamp candles.
 Birdsfoot trefoil and other Lotus members are very sensitive to Callisto® (but more difficult to control if they are completely covering over the cranberry canopy).
 Cranberry vines are highly tolerant of Callisto® – they can readily metabolize its active ingredient (mesotrione).